zachey01/MimiCMS/README.md

 ## 5. Creating backups

-To create a backup of the site and the database, you can use the built-in backup functionality in the admin panel.
+To create a backup of the site and the database, you can use the built-in backup functionality in the admin panel or enter command: `npm run backup`.
 This will create a .sql file dump of the database.

 ## 6. Getting support